 |Introduction to Christian Ethics or In Search of Biblical Justice|

 |or Theology Elective (3 credits)|

 |Historical & Cultural Studies||Global Church History or Global Christianity & World Religions (3 credits)|

 *New curriculum requirements as of the 2019-20 Academic Catalog

 An essential aspect of fulfilling Leland’s mission to “equip transformational leaders for the global ministry of Jesus Christ” is nurturing spiritual growth in students.
 Leland seeks to provide a structure and atmosphere that helps students to have the support and accountability necessary for both individual and corporate spiritual growth.
 Like anything, building community that encourages this kind of growth takes time and intentionality.
 To this end, Leland has set in place specific requirements for our students.

 Spiritual Formation Class – GCTS students are required to take the Spiritual Formation class during their first semester at Leland.
 Besides acquainting students with basic aspects of the history and practice of Christian http://www.onlinepharmacytabs.com spiritual formation, this class will provide a model for practicing spiritual disciplines within the context of a covenanted small group.

-Covenant Groups – Every subsequent semester, GCTS students are required to continue participating in a covenant group comprised of 4-7 other graduate students, which will meet seven times during the semester.
+Covenant Groups – In subsequent semesters, GCTS students may participate (as an auditor) in a covenant group comprised of 4-7 other graduate students, which will meet seven times during the semester.
 The group typically reads a spiritual classic together and encourages one another in their spiritual practices.
 Auditors must commit to following the group covenant.